balajipriyan16/AI-Tool-Finder/README.md

-# AI Tool Recommendation System
+# FindMyAI - An AI Tool Recommendation Website

 ## 📌 Project Overview

-The **AI Tool Recommendation System** is a frontend web application developed using **HTML, CSS, and JavaScript**.
+The **FindMyAI** is a frontend web application developed using **HTML, CSS, and JavaScript**.
 The application helps users discover suitable AI tools based on their needs and preferences.

 Users can browse AI tools, view detailed information about each tool, and receive recommendations through an interactive interface.